Zacks Investment Research Downgrades Primerica (NYSE:PRI) to Hold

-Primerica (NYSE:PRI) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Thursday, Zacks.com reports.
+Primerica (NYSE:PRI) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday, Zacks.com reports.

 According to Zacks, “Primerica, Inc. provides financial products and services.
 It assists its clients in meeting their needs for term life insurance, which it underwrites, and mutual funds, variable annuities and other financial products, which it distributes primarily on behalf of third parties.
 The Company’s mission is to serve middle income families by helping them make informed financial decisions and providing them with a strategy and means to gain financial independence.
 The Company’s sales representatives use its proprietary financial needs analysis, or FNA, tool and an educational approach to demonstrate how its products can assist clients to provide financial protection for their families, save for their retirement and manage their debt.
 The Company’s clients are generally middle income consumers.
 Primerica also provides an entrepreneurial business opportunity for individuals to distribute its financial products.
 The Company is based in Duluth, Georgia. “

-PRI has been the topic of several other research reports.
-Morgan Stanley initiated coverage on shares of Primerica in a research report on Tuesday, September 15th.
-They issued an “overweight” rating and a $149.00 price objective on the stock.
-Credit Suisse Group boosted their price target on shares of Primerica from $128.00 to $159.00 and gave the company an “outperform” rating in a research report on Monday, June 8th.
-Finally, SunTrust Banks boosted their price target on shares of Primerica from $135.00 to $145.00 and gave the company a “buy” rating in a research report on Friday, July 17th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus target price of $147.25.
+Several other analysts have also commented on PRI.
+Morgan Stanley cut their price objective on Primerica from $149.00 to $142.00 and set an “overweight” rating for the company in a report on Tuesday.
+SunTrust Banks boosted their price target on Primerica from $135.00 to $145.00 and gave the company a “buy” rating in a research note on Friday, July 17th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the company.
+Primerica currently has a consensus rating of “Buy” and a consensus price target of $143.00.

-Primerica (NYSE:PRI) last announced its quarterly earnings data on Wednesday, August 5th.
-The financial services provider reported $2.44 EPS for the quarter, topping the consensus estimate of $2.08 by $0.36.
-The business had revenue of $525.80 million for the quarter, compared to analyst estimates of $509.39 million.
+Primerica (NYSE:PRI) last issued its quarterly earnings data on Wednesday, August 5th.
+The financial services provider reported $2.44 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.08 by $0.36.
 Primerica had a net margin of 17.29% and a return on equity of 23.12%.
-The company’s revenue for the quarter was up 4.1% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $2.21 earnings per share.
-As a group, analysts expect that Primerica will post 9.3 earnings per share for the current year.
+The company had revenue of $525.80 million for the quarter, compared to the consensus estimate of $509.39 million.
+During the same quarter in the prior year, the firm earned $2.21 earnings per share.
+The firm’s revenue for the quarter was up 4.1% compared to the same quarter last year.
+As a group, equities research analysts forecast that Primerica will post 9.3 EPS for the current fiscal year.

-In related news, CFO Alison S. Rand sold 2,000 shares of the business’s stock in a transaction that occurred on Monday, August 31st.
-The shares were sold at an average price of $126.21, for a total transaction of $252,420.00.
-Following the completion of the transaction, the chief financial officer now owns 14,962 shares of the company’s stock, valued at $1,888,354.02.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CEO Glenn J. Williams sold 3,000 shares of the business’s stock in a transaction that occurred on Friday, August 14th.
-The shares were sold at an average price of $135.43, for a total transaction of $406,290.00.
-Following the transaction, the chief executive officer now directly owns 68,343 shares of the company’s stock, valued at approximately $9,255,692.49.
+In other Primerica news, CFO Alison S. Rand sold 2,000 shares of the stock in a transaction on Monday, August 31st.
+The stock was sold at an average price of $126.21, for a total value of $252,420.00.
+Following the completion of the sale, the chief financial officer now owns 14,962 shares in the company, valued at approximately $1,888,354.02.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, President Peter W. Schneider sold 3,000 shares of the firm’s stock in a transaction dated Friday, August 28th.
+The shares were sold at an average price of $127.12, for a total value of $381,360.00.
+Following the sale, the president now directly owns 26,839 shares in the company, valued at $3,411,773.68.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 11,000 shares of company stock valued at $1,447,170.
-0.90% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 11,000 shares of company stock worth $1,447,170.
+0.90% of the stock is owned by company insiders.

-A number of large investors have recently modified their holdings of PRI.
-Public Employees Retirement Association of Colorado grew its stake in Primerica by 90.5% during the first quarter.
-Public Employees Retirement Association of Colorado now owns 6,131 shares of the financial services provider’s stock valued at $542,000 after acquiring an additional 2,912 shares in the last quarter.
-PNC Financial Services Group Inc. grew its stake in Primerica by 120.8% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 3,683 shares of the financial services provider’s stock worth $327,000 after buying an additional 2,015 shares in the last quarter.
-Citigroup Inc. grew its stake in Primerica by 53.1% in the 1st quarter.
-Citigroup Inc. now owns 10,172 shares of the financial services provider’s stock worth $900,000 after buying an additional 3,530 shares in the last quarter.
-Penn Capital Management Co.
-Inc. purchased a new position in Primerica in the 1st quarter worth approximately $762,000.
-Finally, BNP Paribas Arbitrage SA grew its stake in Primerica by 23.9% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 15,219 shares of the financial services provider’s stock worth $1,347,000 after buying an additional 2,940 shares in the last quarter.
-89.68% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in PRI.
+Brave Warrior Advisors LLC raised its stake in Primerica by 6.1% during the 2nd quarter.
+Brave Warrior Advisors LLC now owns 1,557,166 shares of the financial services provider’s stock valued at $181,565,000 after purchasing an additional 89,581 shares during the period.
+Cantillon Capital Management LLC grew its holdings in shares of Primerica by 8.2% in the second quarter.
+Cantillon Capital Management LLC now owns 1,068,871 shares of the financial services provider’s stock valued at $124,630,000 after purchasing an additional 80,558 shares in the last quarter.
+Wells Fargo & Company MN increased its position in Primerica by 7.0% in the first quarter.
+Wells Fargo & Company MN now owns 837,455 shares of the financial services provider’s stock worth $74,098,000 after purchasing an additional 54,764 shares during the last quarter.
+Geode Capital Management LLC raised its position in shares of Primerica by 1.8% during the 1st quarter.
+Geode Capital Management LLC now owns 721,099 shares of the financial services provider’s stock valued at $63,802,000 after buying an additional 12,543 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its holdings in shares of Primerica by 49.2% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 645,809 shares of the financial services provider’s stock valued at $75,301,000 after acquiring an additional 213,068 shares during the last quarter.
+89.68% of the stock is owned by hedge funds and other institutional investors.

 Primerica, Inc, together with its subsidiaries, provides financial products to middle income households in the United States and Canada.
 The company operates in three segments: Term Life Insurance; Investment and Savings Products; and Corporate and Other Distributed Products.
 It underwrites individual term life insurance products.